tinymce/tinymce-docs/general-configuration-guide/get-support.md

 ### Q: The icons are missing when installed on my server?

-TinyMCE 4 uses Web fonts for it's icons.
-Some web servers doesn't support the mime types needed for the font file extensions.
-Below are the mime types needed: the first part is the mime type the second part is the file extension that needs to be mapped.
-It's in apache mime type format other server might need some other format.
+TinyMCE 4 uses Web fonts for its icons.
+Some web servers do not support the mime types needed for the font file extensions.
+Below are the mime types needed - the first part is the mime type the second part is the file extension that needs to be mapped.
+It's in apache mime type format.
+Other servers might need a different format.

 | MIME type                     | File Extension |
 |:------------------------------|:---------------|